 -co-PI for COM-SARS-2 study, historical seroprevalence study in 11,000 maternal serum samples to evaluate community transmission of SARs-CoV-2 in NW London

 -Rapid reviews of impact of coronavirus infection on women in pregnancy and children

--Maternity service change to introduce post-delivery contraception at Imperial, to allow women to access reliable family planning before discharge from their maternity service
+-Maternity service change to introduce post-delivery contraception in NW London, to allow women to access reliable family planning before discharge from their maternity service

 - Impact of COVID-19 on pregnancy and neonates